Welcome to Therapy at A Positive Start CIC

 • Couples

-People come to us for many different reasons, including:
+Adults come to us for many different reasons, including:

-• Feeling overwhelmed, anxious, low, or stuck
+• feeling overwhelmed, anxious, low, or stuck

-• Relationship difficulties or patterns that feel hard to shift
+• relationship difficulties or patterns that feel hard to shift

-• The impact of past or ongoing trauma
+• the impact of past or ongoing trauma

-• Emotional regulation and nervous system overwhelm
+• emotional regulation and nervous system overwhelm

-• Life transitions, loss, or identity changes
+• life transitions, loss, or identity changes

-• Wanting space to understand yourself more deeply
+• wanting space to understand yourself more deeply

 You do not need to arrive with a clear “issue”.